wetw0rk/Sickle/README.md

 # Sickle

-Sickle is a shellcode development tool, created to speed up the various steps needed to create functioning shellcode.
+Sickle is a shellcode development tool created to speed up the various steps needed to create functioning shellcode.

 Sickle can aid in the following:
 - Identifying instructions resulting in bad characters.